-(b) Commissioner Elders stated he had none.
+- (a) Chairman McMahan stated he had none.

-- (c) Commissioner Luker stated he had none.
+- (b) Commissioner Luker stated he had none.

-- (d) Commissioner Mau stated he had none.
+- (c) Commissioner Woody stated she had none.

-- (e) Chairman McMahan stated he had none.
+- (d) Commissioner Deitz stated he had none.

 (4) PARTIES: Chairman McMahan inquired if there was anyone other than the Applicant and the County Staff that wanted to be a party to the action.